 However, although some believed they were witnessing a miraculous occurrence, others in the town were both critical and suspicious.
 Town elders and the police brought Bernadette several times in for questioning; she even had to undergo medical testing to prove she wasn’t fit for a mental asylum.
 Great pressure was placed on Bernadette to avoid going back to the grotto.
-However, under cross examination she retained a childlike innocence and also an implacable faith in the veracity of the experiences she had witnessed.
+However, under cross-examination, she retained a childlike innocence and also an implacable faith in the veracity of the experiences she had witnessed.
 Despite frequent and intense examination, they were unable to find flaws in her tales.
-She didn’t seek to exaggerate or materially profit from her experiences. (see transcript from Bernadette’s cross examination)
+She didn’t seek to exaggerate or materially profit from her experiences. (see transcript from Bernadette’s cross-examination)

 Bernadette and the Spring of Lourdes

 On the ninth apparition, Bernadette was asked by the Lady to drink from the spring.
 Yet, Bernadette could not see any spring, (there was none at the time) therefore she began digging with her bare hands in a muddy patch and drank a few drops of muddy water; the lady also asked her to eat some loose grasses.
-To the onlookers this appeared to be a disgusting act (Bernadette’s face was covered in mud, until her relatives wiped it clean with a handkerchief) Many returned in dismay, proclaiming it was a fraud after all.
+To the onlookers this appeared to be a disgusting act (Bernadette’s face was covered in mud until her relatives wiped it clean with a handkerchief) Many returned in dismay, proclaiming it was a fraud after all.
 However, in the following days, water started to flow from the spring where Bernadette had been digging.
 From this water flowed a spring in which people started to have miraculous healing experiences, and this remains one of the great attractions of Lourdes to this day.

 After this incident, the interviews and questioning intensified. (see excerpts from the interview with Bernadette) The Lady also asked Bernadette to go to her parish priest to request the building of a chapel at the site of the Grotto.
 Initially, her own parish priest greeted her with great scepticism and even hostility.
 She found it very difficult to speak with Father Dominique Peyramale.
 (Father Peyramale would later relent and, indeed, he became one of her most stalwart supporters, feeling that Bernadette was a uniquely saintly character).
-However Father Peyramale made a request that her lady reveal her name.
-On several occassions, the angelic lady only smiled when Bernadette had asked her name.
-But on March 25th the Lady stated to Bernadette “que soy era Immaculada Councepciou.”
+However, Father Peyramale requested that her lady reveal her name.
+On several occasions, the angelic lady only smiled when Bernadette had asked her name.
+But on March 25th the Lady stated to Bernadette “Que soy era Immaculada Councepciou.”
 “I am the Immaculate Conception” At the time, Bernadette did not realise the significance of these words.
 (The doctrine on the Immaculate conception of Mother Mary had only recently been approved by the Vatican).
 But she repeated the words inwardly to avoid forgetting them before speaking the words to her astonished priest.

 Two more apparitions were to follow this announcement by the lady.
-In Bernadette’s apparitions people noticed how Bernadette seemed to slip into ecstasy.
+In Bernadette’s apparitions, people noticed how Bernadette seemed to slip into ecstasy.
 One witness to these apparitions was Dr. Dozous: